-11 When a federal agency prepares a programmatic NEPA analysis, such as a PEIS, the agency may "tier" subsequent, narrower environmental analyses on site-specific plans or projects from the programmatic analysis (40 C.F.R. § 1502.4(b); 40 C.F.R. §1508.28).
+10 When a federal agency prepares a programmatic NEPA analysis, such as a PEIS, the agency may "tier" subsequent, narrower environmental analyses on site-specific plans or projects from the programmatic analysis (40 C.F.R. § 1502.4(b); 40 C.F.R. §1508.28).

-§1506.3).
-Adoption of the SEA would be completed via signature on the relevant NEPA decision document.
+NEPA implementing procedures and subsequently adopts the NEPA analysis (40 CFR §1506.3).
+Adoption of the SEA is completed via signatures on the FONSI (Appendix C).